 Identifying a Problem

 As tempting as it might be to try to speed the process up, you should slow down and invest time into making sure you understand the full scope of whatever problem might be going on.
-For example, dealing with a self-medicating individual who might need to go to treatment in a dual-diagnosis program is different from addressing the concerns of someone whose addiction patterns arise from social drug use.
+For example, dealing with a self-medicating individual who might need to go to treatment in a dual-diagnosis program is different from addressing the concerns of someone whose addiction patterns arise from social alcohol use.
 Someone who will have major pain management concerns after treatment ends is facing a different situation than someone who is filling an emotional void.
 It’s estimated that nonmedical use of pain medications in the U.S. hit 4.3 million people in 2014.

 You should talk with a number of people closely involved in the subject’s life in order to make good notes and clear comparisons.
-It might be surprising to hear what others have to say about a person’s drug misuse, and that information may inform how you choose to proceed.
+It might be surprising to hear what others have to say about a person’s alcohol misuse, and that information may inform how you choose to proceed.

 Bear in mind that destructive behaviors are frequently co-morbid.
 Those who have problems with excessive alcohol consumption may also take drugs, gamble or engage in unsafe sex practices.
 The intervention itself shouldn’t try to knock all of these issues out of the park.
 It should simply offer a chance for someone to hear some outside perspective about how their activities are hurting others and themselves.